grislyeye/three-meet/pages/rules/luck.md

 # Luck

-**Luck** represents fortune's favour, your natural talent, or your raw confidence.
+**Luck** represents fortune's favour, your natural talent, or raw confidence.
 All seasoned characters start with some **Luck**.
 Otherwise they wouldn't be around in the first place.

 **Luck** is a [usage die](pages/rules/usage.md) resource and starts at **d10**.
 Every time you want to **test your luck** you can roll your **Luck**.
 If you succeed, you gain [advantage](pages/rules/advantage.md) on the next roll.